CongducPham/LowCostLoRaGw/gw_full_latest/ucam-images/README.md

 Configuring the gateway for image features
 ==========================================

-Received encoded images will be saved by post_processing_gw.py in /home/pi/Dropbox/LoRa-test/images. post_processing_gw.py will call the image decoding program (see below) to decode in BMP the encoded image and will move the BMP file into /var/www/html/images/uploads.
+Received encoded images will be saved by post_processing_gw.py in /home/pi/Dropbox/LoRa-test/images. post_processing_gw.py will call the image decoding program (see below) to decode in BMP the encoded image and will move the BMP file into /var/www/html/images/uploads/node_x where x is the address of the device.
+There will be an /var/www/html/images/bak folder to store images for backups.
+The current distribution comes with some image samples both the the uploads and bak folder.
+To move images from the uploads to the bak folder, you can use option M of cmd.sh which has been updated to have image-related features.

 You can use the config_image.sh script to create all these folders and set the correct file permissions.

 	> cd ucam-images
 	> sudo ./config_images.sh

-A very simple PHP script (index.php) will be copied into /var/www/html/images/ allowing you to visualize with a web browser all received images:
+Simple PHP scripts and libs will be copied into /var/www/html/images/ allowing you to visualize with a web browser all received images:

 	http://192.168.200.1/images/index.php

 assuming that you are connected to the gateway's WiFi network.
 If you use Ethernet with a DHCP address, use that address.

+You can visualize images in the uploads folder as well as images in the bak folder.
+The default page shows for all devices the last received image.
+Then you can select a specific device to visualize all received images from that device.

 Standalone image decoding program
 =================================

 decode_to_bmp is a standalone image decoding command line tool that decodes in BMP format an image that have been compressed by our image sensor platform (see http://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/imagesensor.html).
 It is intended to be used as part of our low-cost LoRa platform: post_processing_gw.py Python script handles image packets sent by the image sensor and will call decode_to_bmp to decode incoming images into BMP format.

-You may need to compile the program on the Raspberry:
+You may need to compile the program on the Raspberry (config_images.sh does the compilation):

 	> cd ucam-images
 	> g++ -o decode_to_bmp decode_to_bmp.c